-Plan to attend the Michiana Irrigated Corn and Soybean Production Program
+Plan to participate in the Michiana Irrigated Corn and Soybean Conference

-Educational program to address issues related to irrigated corn and soybean production will be held Feb.
-24, 2020, in Shipshewana, Indiana.
+This educational program will address issues related to irrigated corn and soybean production and will be held via Zoom on Feb.
+1 and 8, 2021.

-To register, call the Purdue Extension office in LaGrange County at 260-499-6334 or download the registration below.
+Please call the Purdue Extension office in LaGrange County at 260-499-6334 if you have any questions about this program.